zorgick/commitizen-emoji/readme.md

 According to the [Telegraph],
 the average human attention span has recently dropped from 🙈 12 seconds to 8 seconds, docking us below that of a goldfish.
-Developers are much less likely to read the whole [conventional] commit message of every file, when there are 📄 pages of a codebase itself.
+Developers are much less likely to read thoroughly the whole commit message of every file, when there are 📄 pages of a codebase itself.
 Reading even a single commit message requires a maximum of a few seconds of focus per file.
 And we all know, that 🔥 wasting an engineer's time is an unacceptable luxury.